Seetha-Veezhinathan/R-Analysis-of-Population-Distribution-in-Indian-Cities/README.md

 Creating a visualization of the population distribution and literacy rate scattered in the cities of India.
 This project aims at giving a statistical view of how the population and literacy rates are present and graduates present in India.

 The Data source was collected from – Census 2011.
-Implemented in RStudio environment using R Programming Language.
+Implemented in RStudio environment.

+Language - R Programming.